continuedev/Awesome-DevAI/README.md

 Researchers use benchmarks to evaluate and compare the relative performance of LLMs.
 [An introduction to code LLM benchmarks for software engineers](https://blog.continue.dev/an-introduction-to-code-llm-benchmarks-for-software-engineers/) gives you an overview of the current code benchmarks, so you can use them to figure out which LLMs are worth trying.

+It can be deceptively challenging to use LLMs while coding.
+[How to use a Large Language Model while coding](https://blog.continue.dev/how-to-use-an-llm-while-coding/) helps you avoid common mistakes and shares some ideas for how to think about using LLMs while coding.

 When you use an LLM while coding, you might want to adjust the preset.
 [Is it still necessary to tune an LLM preset?
 Tracing the history of temperature, penalty, and sampling schemes](https://blog.continue.dev/tune-llm-preset/) gives you the confidence to adjust the model preset when needed.

 If you find an open-source code LLM useful, you will likely want to deploy it for your entire team.
 [How to deploy an open-source code LLM for your dev team](https://github.com/continuedev/deploy-os-code-llm) provides a guide on how to make this happen.